Privacy Notice for Employees (including Casual and Student workers; Employees on “0” hours contracts)

 - Pay salaries and expenses, make employee approved and statutory deductions including any attachment of earnings, third party payments, Tax, National Insurance and pension contributions etc.

 - Update the employment records we already hold on you if you leave and are subsequently re-hired into the University or apply for any internal vacancy or promotion.
 This will include verifying the information provided and assessing your suitability for the role (including if appropriate any relevant criminal convictions, UK Visas and Immigration data, your Right to Work status and any pre-employment medical checks), deciding whether to offer you a job, communicating that outcome (together with any feedback) We will also use the Disclosure and Barring Service information (not the outcome) for monitoring purposes if required, to check appropriate payments have been made and to evidence, if required at any future point in time, the appropriate procedure was conducted as part of the selection and appointment process.
+Re-checks will be prompted at agreed intervals depending on policy.

 - To help us to provide individual support and reasonable workplace adjustments for any disability.
 If you disclose a disability, the Diversity and Equality Team in Human Resources will be in touch to discuss any adjustments you may need.
 Your line manager will not be automatically informed that you have disclosed a disability and this information is not automatically shared with other departments.